llangnickel/GermanClinicalTM/README.md

 ## How to use
 Clone the repository to your local folder: `git clone https://github.com/llangnickel/MedEx.git`
 and then change the directory: `cd MedEx`

-#### Preprocessing
 As a first step, all documents need to be pre-processed, using a sentence detector, a tokenizer and a lemmatizer.
 For both the sentence detector and the tokenizer, regular expressions were used, which can be found [here](/config).
 The lemmatizer is from the [*Mate tools*](https://www.ims.uni-stuttgart.de/en/research/resources/tools/matetools/).

 We provide some medical reports, that can be run via the *Paragraph* pipeline.
-To preprocess the documents, run: `./preprocessing.sh example_data/paragraphs/ out_preprocessing`
+To preprocess the documents, run:
+`./preprocessing.sh example_data/paragraphs/ out_preprocessing`
-To annotate the different paragraphs, run: `./ruta.sh out_preprocessing out_paragraphs binary/RutaParagraphs.jar RutaRules/paragraphs/paragraphs.ruta`
+To annotate the different paragraphs, run:
+`./ruta.sh out_preprocessing out_paragraphs binary/RutaParagraphs.jar RutaRules/paragraphs/paragraphs.ruta`

 To annotate *disturbances* such as memory, language, attention or planning disturbances from the *anamesis* section, you can run:
 `./preprocessing.sh example_data/anamnesis/ out_anamnesis_pre` and